2. Compilation Explained¶

 2.5.1.
 Skip Input Feature Normalization (skip_normalize=true)¶

-NPU QAT trained models and CPU quantized QDQ models have an input feature normalization sequence that converts float input data to quantized int8_t/uint8_t data.
+NPU-QAT trained models and CPU quantized QDQ models have an input feature normalization sequence that converts float input data to quantized int8_t/uint8_t data.
 By default, NNC generates code for this float-to-integer conversion.
 The NNC can skip input normalization sequences for TI-NPU QAT models or CPU quantized QDQ models.

-is specified, NNC prunes the model to skip the model’s input feature normalization sequence described below;
+If the NPU option skip_normalize=true is specified, NNC prunes the model to skip the model’s input feature normalization sequence described below;

 instead, it directly computes from integer data.